Konrad Frey: Haus Zankel. Experiment Solararchitektur

 German, 160 pages, softcover

-Co-editor Ingrid Böck served as academic assistant in the Institute of Architectural Theory, History of Art and Cultural Studies at Graz University of Technology.
-Co-editor Anselm Wagner teaches at the same institute.
+Ingrid Böck has served as a research and teaching associate in the Institute of Architectural Theory, Art History and Cultural Studies at Graz University of Technology from 2008 to 2012.